claudiodornelles/calculator-app/README.md

 ## Job 2 - Provision
 1. For this job we will need to add a plugin to Jenkins dashboard called `Packer`.
 To do so, open Jenkins dashboard and go to `Manage Jenkins > Manage Plugins > Available` and search for the plugin.
 2. Go back to Jenkins dashboard and click `New Item` to create job 2.
-    1. Enter a name for it.
+    1. Enter the name `job2-provision` for it.
     2. Choose `Pipeline` option and click `ok`
     3. Scroll down to `Pipeline` section and change the `Definition` field to `Pipeline script from SCM`
     4. Select `Git` and add the following repository URL `https://github.com/claudiodornelles/calculator-app.git`